LuukHenk/head_box/ROADMAP.md

 # User stories

+### Add collision to the objects on the map
+- The newly created map does not have any collision yet, add collision

 ### Add sprites
-- Add player sprite
 - Add enemy sprite

-### Create arena
+### Draw the other half of the arena
-- Create the arena and add walls
+- Draw the other half of the arena using the SVG file in src/assets/textures/arena
+- Create a new ticket for adding collision to the components on this part of the map, and for removing the walls on the first part of the map

 ### Add sound effects
 - Shooting sound